gjk0090/react-dashboard/readme.md

 * static function for widgets to return template for add new
 * this.id for gc widgets
 * encapsulate example buttons
+* config for widget title

 ###### google charts
-* Google Chart from npm
+* Google Chart from npm (react-google-charts )
 * Google Chart responsive

 ###### project